airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 > It is also good to remember that loose lips sink ships.

-[^encyclopedia]: "HUMINT (Human Intelligence)." *Encyclopedia.com*, 2025, www.encyclopedia.com/politics/encyclopedias-almanacs-transcripts-and-maps/humint-human-intelligence.
-Accessed 22 Sept.
+[^encyclopedia]: "HUMINT (Human Intelligence) ."
+Encyclopedia of Espionage, Intelligence, and Security. .
+Encyclopedia.com.
+2 Sep.
+2025 <https://www.encyclopedia.com>.
+Accessed 23 Sept.
 2025.